rinilali/SalaryPredictionPortfolio/README.md

 ## Baseline Model

-I have created a simple baseline model using the average salary and calculating the Mean Squared Error(MSE) on the basis of two feature variables ***Job Type*** and ***Industry***.
+Created a simple baseline model using the average salary and calculating the Mean Squared Error(MSE) on the basis of two feature variables ***Job Type*** and ***Industry***.

 Mean squared error(MSE) with Feature ***JobType*** -  ***963.2***

 Mean squared error(MSE) with Feature ***Industry*** - ***1367.119***

-We need to develop models in order to reduce the MSE error less than 360 and make accurate predictions.
+Need to develop models in order to reduce the mean squared error (MSE) less than 360 and make better predictions.

 ## Hypothesize Solution

-I have used four different models in order to reduce the mean squared error amd improve accuracy.
+Used four different models in order to reduce the MSE amd improve accuracy.
 Target feature *Salary* is dependent on multiple *categorical* and *numerical* features.

 They are :-